Owen Sound Greys

-The Owen Sound Greys were a series of junior ice hockey teams based in Owen Sound, Ontario, Canada.
-They played in the Mid-Western division of the Greater Ontario Junior Hockey League.
-The original Greys, in their early years, won the 1924 and 1927 Memorial Cups as Dominion Junior Hockey Champions.
-The Greys were controversially moved to Brampton, Ontario, in the summer of 2012 after years of financial trouble.

-The Greys had survived in three different forms over the years.
-The Original Greys lasted from 1913 until 1977, winning two Memorial Cups and folding in the ashes of the Southern Ontario Junior A Hockey League.
-The Intermediate Greys lasted from 1978 until 1982 to obtain the Hardy Cup, they departed with the fall of the Major Intermediate A Hockey League.
-The final team was the Modern Greys, which began in 1973 as a Junior D club and worked its way up to winning the Ontario Junior A Hockey League Championship in 1987.
-From 1987 until 2012 the Greys played in the Mid-Western League/Conference of OHA Junior B until being relocated to Brampton and ending a 99-year era of Greys hockey in Owen Sound in 2012.
+The Owen Sound Greys were several Canadian junior ice hockey teams based in Owen Sound, Ontario.
+The most recent team played in the Greater Ontario Junior Hockey League, until relocated to Brampton amid financial struggles in 2012.
+The original Greys won the 1924 Memorial Cup and 1927 1927 Memorial Cup, played from 1913 until 1977, last playing in the Southern Ontario Junior A Hockey League.
+The Intermediate Greys played from 1978 until 1982 to obtain the Hardy Cup, they departed with the fall of the Major Intermediate A Hockey League.
+The final team began in 1973 as a Junior D club and worked its way up to winning the Ontario Junior A Hockey League Championship in 1987.